SCOTCAT.COM

 Relevant Information:

-Description: Similar to I. catus which has 18-24 anal fin rays (I. furcatus has 30-36) and a more shallow forked caudal fin.
+Description: Similar to Ameiurus catus which has 18-24 anal fin rays (I. furcatus has 30-36) and a more shallow forked caudal fin.
 This is treated in North America as a favourite food fish and it is said that its flesh is well flavoured.
 Habitat: Inhabits deep water of impoundments and main channels and backwaters of medium to large rivers, over mud, sand and gravel.
 Prefers clear, strongly flowing water.
+Range includes the Mississippi River basin from western Pennsylvania to South Dakota and Platte River, southwestern Nebraska, south to the Gulf Coast; Gulf Slope from the Escambia River drainage (where introduced), Alabama and Florida, to the Rio Grande drainage, Texas and New Mexico; Atlantic Slope of Mexico (Page and Burr 2011).
+This species has been introduced widely outside the native range.
 Aquarium Care: Grows far too large for aquarium keeping.
-Suited to public aquaria.
+Suited to a public aquaria.
+Etymology The specific name furcatus: Latin for forked, referring to the forked tail [authorship often credited to Lesueur 1840, whose 1829 description of Pimelodus caudofurcatus (perhaps a senior synonym of I. punctatus) may have been unnecessarily renamed by Valenciennes].

 Common Name: